al-ex427/my-awesome-CNE-fork/README.md

 # Awesome CNE Fork

-## PLEASE NOTE - THIS IS STILL IN A BETA STATE
-### Mods created with beta versions of Codename may not be compatible with the release version
-Known issues in the beta:
-- Some options are missing
+## This is a fork of the engine "Codename Engine".
+Which is in a beta state.
+Mods may or may not be compatible with this fork as of script modification.
+### If you have problems with modding, You can check out their website [HERE](https://codename-engine.com/)!
+Which will contain most api help.
+#### The Engine includes many new features, as seen [here](FEATURES.md)<br>

 Build instructions are below.
 Press TAB on the main menu to switch mods.

 Also, the command `.\cne test` uses the source assets folder instead of the export one for easier development (Although you can still use `lime test windows` normally).

-## Codename Engine

-Codename Engine is a new Friday Night Funkin' Engine aimed at simplifying modding, along with extensiblity and ease of use.<br>
-### Before making issues or need help with something, check our website [HERE](https://codename-engine.com/) (it contains a wiki of how to mod with EXAMPLES, an api, lists of mods made with Codename Engine and more)!!!
-#### The Engine includes many new features, as seen [here](FEATURES.md)<br>
-#### Wanna see the new features added in the most recent update?
-Click [here](PATCHNOTES.md)<br>

 ## How to download